timescale/docs/timescaledb/how-to-guides/connecting/azure-data-studio.md

 </procedure>

-### Connecting to Managed Service for TimescaleDB service
+### Connecting to Managed Service for TimescaleDB with Azure Data Studio

 <highlight type="note">
 To ensure a secure network access to your Managed Service for TimescaleDB